IF YOUR CHILD DID NOT GET THE RESULT THEY WANTED, HOW DO YOU HELP YOUR CHILD COPE WITH FAILURE?

 As a parent, I’ve had my fair share of school successes and failures.

 I have always tried to consider the good and the bad as an opportunity to learn something, rather than to see results as a loss or a win.
+Every parent wants to know exactly “how do I help my child cope with failure” and come out with a positive result, even if the result itself is not always positive!

 What I hope for most of all as a parent, is that my children will look back on these times with a feeling that they at least took something experiential out of their results and not just the paper with grades on it.
 Good or bad.